ansible/ansible/docs/docsite/rst/windows_faq.rst

 from the SSH implementation; consult the :doc:`windows_winrm` documentation for more information.

-Why can run a command locally but it does not work under Ansible?
+Why can I run a command locally that does not work under Ansible?
 `````````````````````````````````````````````````````````````````
 Ansible executes commands through WinRM.
 These processes are different from
 running a command locally in these ways:

 * Unless using an authentication option like CredSSP or Kerberos with
   credential delegation, the WinRM process does not have the ability to
-  delegate the user's credentials to a network resource causing access is
+  delegate the user's credentials to a network resource, causing ``Access is
-  denied errors.
+  Denied`` errors.

-* Each process over WinRM is run in an non-interactive process.
-Any
+* All processes run under WinRM are in a non-interactive session.
+Applications
-  applications that rely on having an interactive session will not work.
+  that require an interactive session will not work.

 * When running through WinRM, Windows restricts access to internal Windows
   APIs like the Windows Update API and DPAPI, which some installers and